danielgomes96/Marvel/README.md

 * base module: contains the base classes that are used by the application;

-* ui-component module: The UI components were created to facilitate its reuse and to have a standard in the application (facilitating the implementation of a Design System).
-This module has the UI components created;
+* ui-component module: The UI components were created to facilitate its reuse and to have a standard in the application (facilitating the implementation of a Design System);

 * buildSrc module: is where all the dependencies and versions used for the project relies.

 ## Code style
 The order of the methods and variables follow the following ordering pattern:
 * override;
 * public;